-4. Unnecessary interaction
+4. UNNECESSARY INTERACTION

-No evidence from the reporting period indicates that top-level government officials meet with/ foster relations with the tobacco companies such as attending social functions and other events sponsored or organized by tobacco companies or those furthering their interests.
-No evidence also indicates that the government accepted, supported, endorsed or entered into partnerships or agreements with the tobacco industry.
+No publicly available evidence from the reporting period indicates that top-level government officials met with or fostered relations with the TI, nor did they attend social functions or events organized by those furthering their interests.
+However, no publicly available evidence does not mean that they did not take place.